denissys/adr-ecommerce-architecture-decisions/ADR-001: Choice Between SaaS and Custom Components for E-Commerce Platform Architecture.md

 1. **Customization and Localization:** We recognize the need for customization to meet the specific requirements of different markets, including content localization, compliance with regional regulations, and adaptable user experiences.
 Custom components will be developed to address these market-specific needs.

-2. **Security and Compliance:** Security and regulatory compliance are paramount.
-We will utilize reputable SaaS solutions that have robust security features and compliance certifications, especially in areas such as user authentication and data protection.
+2. **Security and Compliance for SaaS Solutions:**

+   - **Robust Security Features:** We will evaluate SaaS solutions for their ability to provide robust security features such as encryption, access controls, and threat detection.
+The chosen solutions must meet our stringent security requirements.

-3. **Integration and CI/CD:** To ensure agility and efficient development processes, we will integrate our platform with widely used CI/CD tools and leverage SaaS solutions that provide seamless integration capabilities.
+   - **Compliance Certifications:** SaaS providers will be assessed based on their compliance certifications, especially in critical areas like user authentication, data protection, and privacy regulations.
+The selected solutions must align with industry standards and regulations.

+3. **Integration and CI/CD for SaaS Solutions:**

+   - **CI/CD Integration:** We will prioritize SaaS solutions that seamlessly integrate with our chosen CI/CD tools, ensuring a smooth development and deployment pipeline.
+Compatibility with tools like Jenkins, GitLab CI/CD, and others will be considered.

+4. **Scalability and Performance for Both SaaS and Custom Components:**

-4. **Scalability and Performance:** The architecture will be designed to scale horizontally and vertically to handle increased traffic and user loads.
-Custom components will be optimized for performance, while SaaS solutions will be selected based on their ability to scale.
+   - **Horizontal and Vertical Scaling:** The architecture will be designed to accommodate both horizontal and vertical scaling.
+We will assess the scalability options provided by SaaS solutions and ensure that custom components are optimized for performance and scalability.

+5. **Cost-Efficiency for SaaS Solutions:**

-5. **Cost-Efficiency:** We will conduct a thorough cost-benefit analysis to determine where custom development provides a competitive advantage and where SaaS solutions offer cost-efficiency.
+   - **Cost-Benefit Analysis:** We will conduct a comprehensive cost-benefit analysis to identify areas where adopting SaaS solutions offers cost-efficiency.
+This analysis will consider factors such as licensing costs, maintenance expenses, and scalability benefits.

 6. **Maintenance and Updates:**